edwin-jones/edwin-jones.github.io/_posts/2022-02-18-ssh-agent-man.md

 I restarted my computer to be sure nothing was hanging over from previous sessions and loaded up a new terminal.
 I tried to run an ssh command and entered the key when prompted.
 I then ran the same command a second time and it worked as expected.
 I then opened a new terminal instance and ran the same command a third time with complete success.
 I was quite pleased I'd managed to solve my problem with a little digging and didn't need to switch away from powershell to enjoy using the utility of ssh agent.

-I hope this helps you - knowing what your tools are doing under the hood lets you adapt them for other usages and workflows like I have here.
+I hope this helps you - I find knowing what your tools are doing under the hood lets you adapt them for other usages and workflows like I have here.
 Learning a bit about ssh-agent means I get to keep using powershell where I want to and now have the tools I need to solve any related problems in the future.